 SOLUTION: Replace a clogged fuel filter.
 When installing the new filter, pay attention to the arrow found on the plastic housing of the filter.
 The filter must be installed with the arrow pointed in the direction of the fuel flow.

-3. Blocked Fuel Lines on Your Simplicity Mower
+3. Blocked Fuel Lines

 Just like your carburetor can become clogged from running bad fuel, your fuel lines can also become plugged.
 Ethanol attracts moisture in the fuel system.

 When that moisture evaporates, it leaves behind a gummy substance that can stick to the fuel line.
 This can cause a narrowing or complete blockage that will keep sufficient fuel from getting to the carburetor.